 Preheat the oven to 425 F. Line a baking sheet with silicone or parchment paper.

 Add the cold butter pieces and cut it into the mixture until it resembles coarse crumbs.
-(This can be done using the pulse action in a food processor or in a mixer.)
+This can be done by hand or by using the pulse action in a food processor or in a mixer.

 Stir in the golden raisins if using.